 Clarsach, fiddle and dance

 CDLT offers support to junior clarsach players in the form of an annual competition on Skye entitled the Kate MacDonald Memorial Prize.
 We also fund local clarsach tuition and have provided twelve clarsachs on long-term loan to local schools.
 In 2017 we launched annual adult clarsach competitions in both Scotland and North America known as the Princess Margaret of the Isles Memorial Prizes.
-The inaugural recital and competition will take place in June 2018 – check our news and events pages for updates.

-In North America the Trust also offers prizes for highland dancing (the Colonel John MacDonell of Lochgarry Prize for Best Male Highland Dancer – North America), and traditional Scottish fiddle playing (the Bishop Faber MacDonald Memorial Prize for best senior fiddle – North America).
+In North America the Trust also offers prizes for highland dancing (the Colonel John MacDonell of Lochgarry Prize for Best Male Highland Dancer – North America) and traditional Scottish fiddle playing (the Bishop Faber MacDonald Memorial Prize for best senior fiddle – North America).

 Gaelic language and poetry